CIBC-Internal/python/Doc/library/plistlib.rst

    It has one attribute, :attr:`data`, that can be used to retrieve the Python bytes object stored in it.

-   .. deprecated:: 3.4 Use a :class:`bytes` object instead
+   .. deprecated:: 3.4 Use a :class:`bytes` object instead.

 The following constants are available: